 My job writing this blog is to inform, educate, and connect individuals, families, professionals, and small businesses with the best IT security products that are available to anyone, anywhere.

-And my company, Total Digital Security, makes these commercial-class technologies accessible, easy to use, and affordable to my readers and our customers.
+And my company, Total Digital Security, makes these commercial-class technologies accessible, easy to use, and affordable to my readers and our customers and personal VPN services.

 The VPN is a prime example in that it is highly sophisticated technology once used only by leading edge, mission-critical operators.
 Now, after years of development and innovative advances in hardware and software tehnology the highest quality VPN's are suitable and affordable for markets as small as one.
 Considering the increasing risks of loss from cyber crime, and the low cost for serious protection from a VPN, it's an easy conclusion.
 An added bonus to using a VPN is the sense of empowerment that comes with it - you are reclaiming control of your surroundings and protected from harm.